Top 10 Classic Rock Songs About Time

 #1 – Time (performed by Pink Floyd)

 When it comes to finding that perfect classic rock song about time, Pink Floyd earns its place at the top of the list with their version of “Time.”
-Released in 1973 from the group’s eighth studio album, The Dark Side of the Moon, this was a song loaded with euphoric qualities that made it feel like the listener was simply caught up in the flow it played.
+Released in 1973 from the group’s eighth studio album, The Dark Side of the Moon, this was a song loaded with euphoric qualities that made it feel like the listener was caught up in the flow it played.
 Whether it’s the nearly seven minutes of the album’s version or the slightly over three minutes of the single version, “Time” remains the ultimate song of choice that hammers it home as a cult classic.

 For starters, the song began with an orchestra of clocks that led the song into a powerful wave of instrumental genius before Roger Waters and keyboardist Richard Wright shared the vocals of what truly is an all-time rock classic.
-The lyrics themselves dealt with the passage of time.
-As a songwriter, Waters was inspired after realizing he was simply flowing with the realm of time instead of preparing for anything that he felt was of consequence.
+The lyrics themselves dealt with time.
+As a songwriter, Waters was inspired after realizing he was flowing with the realm of time instead of preparing for anything that he felt was of consequence.
 It was a sensation that hit him not long before he reached thirty years of age.

 Interestingly enough, the sound of the alarms and chimes from the clocks came from Alan Parsons as he performed a quadrophonic test inside an antique store.
 This is the same Alan Parsons from the group that also produced an equally iconic version of “Time” as well.